Pipatooa/LaTeX-Hotkey-Formatter/readme.md

 `glyph_width_cache_size` number of characters to cache within character width lookup function for each font.

 `text_width_cache_size` number of strings to cache within text width lookup function for each font.

+`template_save_frequency` time in seconds to wait before checking whether templates have changed and need saving.

 ### contexts.ini: